AusClimateService/data-code-group/provenance.md

 The graphical representation is probably sufficient for many users, but experts requiring a complex technical provenance description can click to see more in the sidebar.
+The METACLIP developers work in R and have integrated their approach with the [climate4R](https://github.com/SantanderMetGroup/climate4R) package.
+There isn't a Python implementation as yet, but presumably one could implement the ontology using [`rdflib`](https://rdflib.readthedocs.io/en/stable/) (see some tentative attempts [here](https://github.com/ClimResAus/code-roadmap/blob/main/metaclip.ipynb)).

 In response to these developments, those responsible for the [CF Conventions](http://cfconventions.org/index.html)